MicrosoftDocs/dynamics-365-fraud-protection/content/promo-code-redemption-error.md

 ---
 author: josaw1
-description: This topic provides troubleshooting guidance for when a global administrator encounters an error when attempting to redeem a Microsoft Dynamics 365 Fraud Protection promotion code. ms.author: josaw ms.date: 06/09/2022 ms.topic: reference
+description: This topic provides troubleshooting guidance for when a global administrator encounters an error while attempting to redeem a Microsoft Dynamics 365 Fraud Protection promotion code. ms.author: josaw ms.date: 06/09/2022 ms.topic: reference